Manchester United Transfer News: Toby Alderweireld, Anthony Martial Swap Rumours

 #MUFC still confident of signing Toby Alderweireld, he remains their first choice, but likely they will now have to wait until he returns from the World Cup

-When it comes to Martial there's undoubtedly talent to harness, although with Alexis Sanchez and Marcus Rashford seemingly ahead of him in the pecking order, he's unlikely to get the minutes needed to progress at United.
+When it comes to Martial, there's undoubtedly talent to harness, although with Alexis Sanchez and Marcus Rashford seemingly ahead of him in the pecking order, he's unlikely to get the minutes needed to progress at United.

 According to the report, Spurs want in excess of £55 million for Alderweireld.
 While he's a fine defender, there would be reservations among some supporters about paying so much for a 29-year-old who already has a sketchy injury record.